-- (a) either the LNSP or the MP has informed the MDP of a de-energised connection point or an inactive meter and where the consumption is reasonably believed to be zero; - (b) following a Meter Churn, where the Current MDP has no access to Historical Data and the previous MDP has yet to provide metering data for the start of the Meter Churn day; or - (c) substitutions are applicable for connection points where the FRMP is either a Generator, Integrated Resource Provider or Small Resource AggregatorMSGA in accordance with section 3.2.
+- either the LNSP or the MP has informed the MDP of a de-energised connection point or an inactive meter and where the consumption is reasonably believed to be zero; - (b) following a Meter Churn, where the Current MDP has no access to Historical Data and the previous MDP has yet to provide metering data for the start of the Meter Churn day; or - (c) substitutions are applicable for connection points where the FRMP is either a Generator or Integrated Resource Provider in respect of a (non-exempt) integrated resource system, (non-exempt) generating system or small resource connection point in accordance with section 3.2. - (c) substitutions are applicable for connection points where the FRMP is either a Generator, Integrated Resource Provider or Small Resource Aggregator in accordance with section 3.2.